jeremiasrg/terraform-vm-code/README.md

 ### 1- Define Provider
 Check the full file [here](../terraform-vm-code/vm-code/main.tf)

-First of all, lets define the provide.
+First of all, let's define the provide.

 ```
 terraform {